What Are the Solo Parent Benefits in the Philippines?

 • It is valid for a year only.
 To renew, the holder must go to any local DSWD office upon expiration.

-• It is a valid government ID which can be used as proof of identification when transacting with private and government sectors.
+• It is a valid government ID that can be used as proof of identification when transacting with private and government sectors.

 • The ID be revoked for members who get married or remarried.